ayo799/mott-mac/README.md

-#Toy Robot Simulator
+# Toy Robot Simulator

 Start program by running 'npm run start'

-# Tests require jest to run
+# Running tests

-To download jest run 'npm install --save-dev jest'
+Tests require jest to run - to download jest run 'npm install --save-dev jest'

 You can check the tests by running 'npm run test'